MCorentin/sra-cleaning/README.md

 1. Remove the sequences listed in the "Exclude:" list.
 2. Trim the regions from the "Trim:" list.
      * By default, if the region to trim falls in the middle of a sequence (ie: the start is not 1 or the end does not correspond to the sequence's length) the sequence will be split in two and the resulting sequences will have "_1" and "_2" added to the end of their IDs.
 Use "--nosplit" if you want to avoid this.
-     * If the region to trim is at the start or end of the sequence it will just be trimmed from the sequence.
+     * If the region to trim is at the start or end of the sequence, it will just be trimmed from the sequence.
 3. Polish the assembly as requested by the "Contamination.txt" file:
      * Removing trailing Ns.
      * Removing sequences < 200 nt.